remdragon/ace/README.md

 # ace
 Automated Call Experience

-This requires a minimum of Debian 10, Debian 11 is preferred
+This requires a minimum of Debian 10, Debian 11 is strongly recommended

 NOTE: the following instructions assume http[s] access to *.debian.org, *.pythonhosted.org, *.pypi.org